 Locusts feed on plants, leaves and young shoots.
 When they swarm together they can decimate whole areas of land.
 Even in moderate-sized groups of 5,000 million, they can devour 1,000 tons of vegetation a day.

-Witness 1000s of live leaf-cutter ants at work producing their own food.
-These industrious creatures live on fungus that grows on the leaves they bring back to their nests.
-These nests can hold as many as seven million individuals in the wild.
+Watch hundreds of leaf-cutter ants at work producing their own food.
+These industrious creatures live on fungus that grows on the leaves they bring back to their nest.
+In the wild, one nest can hold as many as 7 million individuals.

 All arthropods change as they grow.
 Some more dramatically than others.
 Witness the full extent of changes in a swallowtail butterfly’s life from caterpillar to cocoon, as you look up at this enormous mounted exhibit.